Chris Naeole

-Christopher Kealoha Naeole ([nəeˈolɛ]; born December 25, 1974) is a former American football coach and player.
-He played college football as an offensive guard for the University of Colorado, where he was recognized as an All-American in 1996 and was drafted tenth overall by the New Orleans Saints in the 1997 NFL Draft.
-Naeole also played for the Jacksonville Jaguars prior to becoming a high school football coach by 2010, later serving as the offensive line coach for the Hawaii Rainbow Warriors.
+Christopher Kealoha Naeole ([nəeˈolɛ]; born December 25, 1974) is an American former professional football player who was an offensive guard in the National Football League (NFL).
+He played college football for the Colorado Buffaloes, earning All-American honors in 1996.
+He was selected 10th overall by the New Orleans Saints in the 1997 NFL draft.
+Naeole also played for the Jacksonville Jaguars.
+After his playing career, he became a high school football coach by 2010, later serving as the offensive line coach for the Hawaii Rainbow Warriors.

-Early years
+Early life

 Naeole was born in Kailua, Hawaii.
 He attended Kahuku High School in Kahuku, Hawaii, and earned two letters in football and one in wrestling.
 In football, he was a high school All-America first-team selection by Prep Football Report, and received second-team accolades from Blue Chip Report and an honorable mention from USA Today as a senior.
 As a two-way tackle, he made 56 tackles, five sacks, eight passes deflected, four forced fumbles and three fumble recoveries as a senior.